cortex-lab/phy/design/merge-view-integration-handoff.md

 - phy #1406 through #1409 are merged and integrated;
 - local required validation and the complete PR CI matrix pass;
 - the real-dataset smoke test passes;
-- a final reviewer has reviewed the integrated patch.
+- Cyrille has completed the final maintainer review of the integrated patch;
+  no additional independent reviewer is required.

 Prefer squash-merging PR #1404 because its branch contains a long development history.
 After merge, verify `master` CI.
 When a phylib release containing